 Avg. retention rate, churn rate, CAC, and CLV

-Previously we shared a formula for how to calculate a membership customer lifetime value if lifespan, retention rate, CAC data are in place.
+Previously we shared a formula for how to calculate a membership customer lifetime value if lifespan, retention rate, and CAC data are in place.
 For more details, please check out this article.

 We assume a monthly membership fee is a flat number, so we can calculate monthly revenue.
 We can say this membership is representing a group of customers, so the customer lifetime value is equal to the membership lifetime value.
 Thus, we can finally calculate the average revenue per user (ARPU).